jestjs/jest/docs/Webpack.md

 }
 ```

-:::info
+:::note

 `<rootDir>` is a special token that gets replaced by Jest with the root of your project.
-Most of the time this will be the folder where your `package.json` is located unless you specify a custom `rootDir` option in your configuration.
+Most of the time this will be the folder where your `package.json` is located unless you specify a custom [`rootDir`](Configuration.md#rootdir-string) option in your configuration.

 :::

-Similarly, webpack's `resolve.root` option functions like setting the `NODE_PATH` env variable, which you can set, or make use of the `modulePaths` option.
+Similarly, Jest's counterpart for Webpack's `resolve.roots` (an alternative to setting `NODE_PATH`) is `modulePaths`.

 ```json title="package.json"
 {